GreptimeTeam/greptimedb-client-java/README.md

 A Java Client for GreptimeDB, which is compatible with GreptimeDB protocol and lightweight.

+> [!WARNING]
+> `greptimedb-client-java` has been discontinued and is deprecated.
+The code in this repository is no longer maintained.
+Please use our new ingester [greptimedb-ingester-java](https://github.com/GreptimeTeam/greptimedb-ingester-java)

 ## Features

 - SPI-based extensible network transport layer; provides the default implementation by using the